fuzzygroup/blog/_posts/2017-07-08-javascript-and-css-magic-for-the-rails-front-end-challenged.md

 The problem at hand was a landing page for a SAAS app with screenshots where it was hard to read the text in the screenshots (think a dense, information packed dashboard).
 Nick said to me "those should be zoomable; just [zoom.js](http://github.com/fat/zoom.js)".
 I made my usual grumbles about being front end challenged but then realized that I was basically being a **winer** -- and I hate winers, so to work!

 Zoom.js is a combination of CSS and JavaScript that makes an image clickable as a zoomable overlay onto the current page.
 It is basically the same as [Medium.com](https://medium.design/image-zoom-on-medium-24d146fc0c20)'s image zooming which is a brilliant implementation (thank you Brad Birdsall and the whole Medium team).
+And thanks to Github user [fat](http://www.github.com/fat/) who actually did the hard work on this.

 It should be noted that Zoom.js is jQuery based which means that it won't work off the bat in Rails 5.1 without the gem 'jquery-rails' line being present in Gemfile.